ch4rlie1/SpriteAutoMovement/README.md

 # SpriteAutoMovement
-Using JavaFX to make a sprite that moves using random* choices random* intervals.
+Using JavaFX to make a sprite that moves using random* choices at random* intervals.

 To change the number of sprites, change the size of the "sprites" array in the first line of the Main method.